World's largest carbon market faces revamp under draft EU plan

 The existing target of a 40% cut by 2030 will not be enough for the EU to meet its goal of net zero emissions by 2050.

-The new target, which needs national government and European Parliament approval, could be met both by reducing production of greenhouse gases and removing them from the atmosphere.
+The new target, which needs national goverment and European Parliament approval, could be met both by reducing production of greenhouse gases and removing them from the atmosphere.

 It would also require a tighter cap on the amount of permits in the carbon market, and the rate at which this cap drops each year would need to go beyond the planned rate of 2.2%, the draft said.